Before we tackle Doctor Who’s longest story, I have a confession to make.

 Sue: Yes, he’s listening to her for a change.
 He actually seems to care about her.
 It took him long enough.
-It should have been like that from day two!
+It should have been like this from day one!

-Sue: It’s one of the Carry On women.
+Sue: It’s one of the Carry On women, isn’t it?
 Don’t ask me which one.
-The one who isn’t Barbara Windsor.
+It’s the one who isn’t Barbara Windsor.

 Me: It’s Joan Sims.

-Sue: I hope she doesn’t send it up too much.
+Sue: I hope she doesn’t send this up too much.

 Sue: Oh it’s him.
 You know, he was in the French one.
 He kept hitting things.

 Sue: That’s the one.
 I love Duggan.
-The guest cast are very good this week.
+The guest cast is very good this week.

-The Doctor enters Marb Station, but when he innocently inspects a flask of water, he is suddenly set upon by group of angry men.
+The Doctor enters Marb Station, but when he innocently inspects a flask of water, he’s suddenly set upon by group of angry men.

-Sue: Were they working as a Formula One pit crew before the fireball hit?
+Sue: Were they all working as a Formula One pit crew when the fireball hit?

-When the Doctor wakes a short time later, he’s been chained to a pole.
-Water is so scarce in Marb Station, the penalty for stealing it is death.
+As the Doctor regains consciousness a short time later, he finds himself chained to a pole.
+That’s because water is so scarce in Marb Station, the penalty for stealing it is death.

 Sue: I bet it must stink down there.

 Sue: Brilliant.
-Why do people think Revelation of the Daleks is better than this?
-It’s beyond me.
+How can people think Revelation of the Daleks is better than this?
+It’s beyond me…

-The Doctor will be stoned to death for his crime.
+The Doctor will be stoned to death for his crimes against water.